Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 - Stories should be typed, double-spaced and paginated with one-inch margins and a 12 point serif font, preferably Times New Roman.

-⭐ Translation, Hybrid, Experimental, and/or Collaborative Work:
+⭐ Translation, Graphic/Cartoon, Hybrid, Experimental, and/or Collaborative Work:

 Here at The Good Life Review we recognize that life is complicated and part of the joy of being an artist is freedom to explore outside the lines.
 If you have writing that doesn’t fit neatly into a single genre category, or was written by more than one person, you might find a good home for your work with us!
 We also support Spanish translations.